What You Need To Know About Snapchat For Business

 Snapchat is a relative newcomer to the social media scene.
-Launched in 2011, it now caters to 100 million users viewing more than eight billion pictures and videos per day.
-The average person on Snapchat is under 30, making it the perfect app to capture Millennials, now the largest consumer generation.
+Launched in 2011, it now caters to 310 million active users each month viewing more than three billion pictures and videos per day.
+Three-quarters of Snapchat users are under 34 years old, making it the perfect app to capture millennials, now the largest consumer generation.

 Using Snapchat For Your Business

 So, how can your small business put Snapchat to work?
 For starters, it’s tailor made for events that feature spontaneous "capture-able" moments.